hanh177/AP_OnlineShopping/README.md

 - User Service on port 4001
 - Product Service on port 4002
 - MongoDB on port 27017
+- Redis on port 6379
-- Nginx Proxy on port 4000
+- Api Gateway on port 4000

 3. Start the frontend development server: